locationtech/geomesa/docs/tutorials/shallow-join.rst

 HTML outputs.

 Here, we will combine these two services to demonstrate an operation we are naming "Shallow Join".
-This operation is a means of imposing a small, covering set of data, onto a much larger set of data.
-In our example, GDELT data has geometries for each event, but we do not directly know in which country it took place.
+This operation is a means of imposing a small, covering set of geospatial data onto a much larger set of data.
+We essentially perform an inner join with the geospatial predicate, then aggregate over the result.
+All of this is done in a distributed fashion using Spark.

+In our example, `GDELT <http://gdeltproject.org/>`__ data has point geometries for each event, but we do not directly know in which country it took place.
 We "join" this geometry against the polygons of the covering set in order to calculate statistics for a geographical region.
+However, the example is general enough to support statistics for any data set with numerical fields or other non-point geometries such as LineStrings or polygons.

 Prerequisites